Halle Bailey: 'The Little Mermaid' Actor's Net Worth, Career Highlights And More

 Beyoncé played fairy godmother in Halle Bailey’s success

 According to a 2016 Rolling Stone report, Halle was first discovered by Beyoncé after the pop queen came across Chloe x Halle’s cover of her track “Pretty Hurts.”
-This was followed by Queen Bey sharing the clip on her Facebook page in 2014, and finally securing the musical duo a contract worth USD 1 million dollars with her label Parkwood Entertainment in 2015.
+This was followed by Queen Bey sharing the clip on her Facebook page in 2014, and finally securing the musical duo a contract worth USD 1 million dollars (over INR 8 crore) with her label Parkwood Entertainment in 2015.

 She has since been a mentor to Bailey and even invited Chloe and Halle to open for her during the European leg of her 2016 Formation World Tour.
 The same year, Halle and her sister made guest appearances in Beyoncé’s visual album, Lemonade, among other pop-culture figures such as Serena Williams and Zendaya.